api-search/apis-io-ratings/README.md

-# ratings-api
+# APIs.io API
-This is the ratings API.
+This is an API for the APIs.io search engine.